Two-particle scattering on general graphs: Single-particle scattering on general graphs

 We denote the position basis vectors on each vertex of $G$ by $\ket{u}$ for $u\in V(G)$.
 The position basis vectors on the rails are parametrized by the rail and their distance from the graph: $\{\ket{x;n}| x\in\mathbb{Z}, x\geq 1, n\in\{1,\cdots,N\} \}$, with $\ket{1;n}$ coinciding with $\ket{n}$.
 Denoting the set of edges by $E(G)$, the Hamiltonian for single-particle scattering on this graph is given by the adjacency matrix of the full graph:

 where $H_G$ is the operator which, when restricted to $G$, is represented in position basis by the adjacency matrix of the graph $G$ \eqref{H matrix}, and $H_\text{free}$ is the corresponding operator on the $N$ rails.
+The choice of $H_G$ as the adjacency matrix of the graph, rather than a more general Hamiltonian, follows the literature on scattering quantum walks (e.g., \cite{multiparticleqw}), and it allows us to single out phenomena that are purely due to the specification of $G$ itself, since the Hamiltonian is defined in the same way at each vertex.
+However, the formalism described here would be applicable for more general Hamiltonians as well (e.g., with different weights for each edge).

 Let us describe the eigenvectors of the free Hamiltonian $H_{\text{free}}$.
 Since it is a direct sum of operators acting on orthogonal subspaces, namely, each subspace corresponding to a single rail, and the subspace corresponding to $G$, its eigenvectors can be chosen inside each subspace.
-So we have the incoming free states on each rail $n$ for each $p\in(-\pi,0)$, defined by \footnote{These are normalized scattering states on a semi-infinite line, with real and positive amplitude on the incoming wave.}
+So we choose the following basis for scattering states\footnote{These are normalized scattering states on a semi-infinite line, with real and positive coefficient on the incoming wave.}: